OfflineIMAP/offlineimap.github.io/_posts/2016-06-04-python3-support.md

 Unicode than Python 2.
 However (you likely already know it), supporting encodings other than UTF-7 with offlineimap is hard, very hard.
 So, I don't expect this feature to come while Python 2 is supported.

+### Known issues

+If you have enabled the *unsupported* `decodefoldernames` configuration option or if your are using your own tricks to have other encodings than (IMAP) UTF-7 for your Maildirs, be aware that the FMD5 won't match.
+This will cause issues while syncing.

+{:.note}

+Users following the expected usage of offlineimap are not concerned.